joewillsher/Vist/README.md

 variable = 3
 ```

 Functions are called by writing the argument list after the function name.
-To disambiguate other function calls as parameters, wrap that in parentheses.
+To disambiguate other function calls as parameters, wrap them in parentheses.
 Operators also take precedence over functions in parameter lists
 ```swift
 print constant * variable		// > 300
 print (add 10 (factorial 10))	// > 3628810